 Medium depth chemical peels can result in prolonged redness with or without some blistering and skin sloughing.

 Deep peels usually require that the patient has some pain control.
 Dressings must be placed on the skin afterwards to allow skin rejuvenation.
-A physician should only perform these.
-Not all deep “peeling” of damaged skin is appropriate or desired by many patients.
-This is where the art of cosmetic and laser surgery with chemicals come into play.
+Only a physician should perform these.
+Deep “peeling” of damaged skin is not appropriate for or desired by many patients.

-There is no reason for allowing anyone to treat your skin without appropriate training and expertise.
+There is no reason for allowing anyone without appropriate training and expertise to treat your skin.
 You will feel very comfortable knowing that we have performed thousands of chemical peels with a high patient satisfaction record.

 What type of chemical peels are available?

-Glycolic acid peel: Our specially formulated Glycolic peel safely removes the outer layer of dead skin cells on your skin, bringing fresh, new skin to the surface.
+Glycolic acid peel: Our specially formulated Glycolic peel safely removes the outer layer of dead skin cells, bringing fresh, new skin to the surface.
 This is beneficial for those who are looking for products that help with anti-aging.
 Glycolic acid can also help lighten discoloration of the skin, such as sun spots, age spots, and help those with acne-prone and blackhead-prone skin.

-PCA ultra peel: Specially formulated to treat maturing skin, Ultra Peel I is also appropriate for many other skin types, conditions and sensitivities.
+PCA ultra peel: Although specially formulated to treat maturing skin, PCA Ultra Peel is also appropriate for many other skin types, conditions, and sensitivities.
 It will help improve the appearance of fine lines and wrinkles, while promoting an even skin tone and clear complexion.